ENCCS/openmp-gpu/content/gpu-architecture.rst

 .. figure:: img/Automatic-Scalability-of-Cuda-via-scaling-the-number-of-Streaming-Multiprocessors-and.png
    :align: center

-This programming model automatically implies scalability.
+This programming model automatically implies automatic scalability.
 Because the blocks are independent of each other they can be executed on any order.
 A GPU with more SM will be able to run more blocks in the same time.

 Thread Scheduling.
 SIMT
 ~~~~~~~~~~~~~~~~~~~~~~~
 A very important concept in GPU programming model is the warp (in CUDA) or wave (in HIP).
 .. figure:: img/Loom.jpeg
    :align: center

 A warp (wave) is a group of GPU threads which are grouped physically.
-In CUDA the warp contains 32 threads, whil ein HIP a wave contains 64 threads.
+In CUDA the warp contains 32 threads, while in HIP a wave contains 64 threads.
 All threads in a warp (wave) can only execute the same instructions (*S*ingle *I*struction *M*ultiple *T*hreads parallel programming model).
 This means that If an "if" statement is present in the code the and different threads of a warp (wave) have to do different work the warp will practically execute each branch in a serial manner.
 However different warps can execute different instructions.
 Another important detail is that the memory accesses are done per warp (wave).
 In order to achieve performance the threads in a warp (wave) have to access memory locations adjacent to each other.

 CUDA C/HIP code example
 ~~~~~~~~~~~~~~~~~~~~~~~